Freelunch-AI/docs/brunos_notes.md

 Make a service if: (1) module has special hardware needs, (2) module has storage or memory requirement that doesnt fit into a single machine, (3) 2 or more existing services depend on it, (4) ; .

-Real reasons should treat modules as separate pod service (else: make a library):
+Real reasons should treat modules as separate pod service:
 - different scaling patterns (e.g., serving 2 types of users that do different stuff)
 - modules with special hardware needs (e.g., ML inference)
 - modules with storage or memory requirement that doesnt fit into a single machine (e.g., distributed DBs)